svenpetersen1965/Pi1541-HAT/README.md

 I have made it this way to add flexibility to the HAT when it comes to be installed in an enclose and also alows a lower profile enclosure, since the high IEC-bus jacks are not above HAT level.

-As a replacement for the switch board, a pcb with a rotary encoder with push button is being developed.
-This would add a bit more comfort while navigating through the directories.
+As a replacement for the switch board, a pcb with a rotary encoder with push button has been developed.
+This adds a quite bit more comfort while navigating through the directories.
+It mimiks the select, up and down button.
+This way, it works with the regular firmware.
+Depending on the amount of text to be scrolled on the display, some pulses might get lost, which is hard to notice and does not reduce the usability.

 <img src="https://github.com/svenpetersen1965/Pi1541-HAT/blob/master/Pi1541/Pi1541-Rot/Rev.%200/pictures/1788_-_Testing.jpg" width="300" alt="Rotary Encoder Board">